Systems-Theory-in-Systems-Biology/EPI/README.md

 The Euler Parameter Inference (EPI) is a python package for inverse parameter inference.

+## Documentation

+The full documentation to this software, including a detailed tutorial on how to use EPI and the api documentation, can be found under [Documentation](https://Systems-Theory-in-Systems-Biology.github.io/EPI/).

 ## About

 The EPI algorithm takes observed data and a model as input and returns a parameter distribution, which is consistent with the observed data by solving the inverse problem directly.
 In the case of a one-to-one mapping, this is the true underlying distribution.